Find a Location

 Business or pleasure...some people know how to separate the two.
 Others like to mix them together.
-The same thing could be said when it comes to a checking account.
-Some business owners don't see the harm in using a personal checking account for business transactions, but little do they know a business checking account can actually be good for business.
+The same thing could be said when it comes to a personal checking account vs. a business checking account.
+Some business owners don't see the harm in using a personal checking account for business transactions, but little do they know a business checking account can actually benefit businesses.

-A business checking account presents a professional image to your customers and lets them know you’re committed to your business and their satisfaction.
+Having a business checking account vs. a personal checking account presents a more professional image to your customers and lets them know you’re committed to your business and their satisfaction.
 A professional company image paired with your quality product or service can result in repeat business and good word-of-mouth advertising.

 There are additional reasons why it’s beneficial to separate your business expenses and receipts from your personal finances.
 A separate business checking account provides a clearer picture of your business’s overall financial health.
 You’ll be able to react quicker, and more proactively, to cash flow situations that require your attention.
 Tracking expenses and receipts is made much easier as well, since costs and income can easily be grouped by week, month, and quarter, and expenditures that could be reduced or eliminated are easily identifiable.